mindsersit/mindsers-blog/README.md

 # @mindsersit/blog

-"MindsersIT Blog" is a blog for nathanaelcherrier.com.
+"MindsersIT Blog" is a blog for nathanaelcherrier.dev.
 This part of the site is based on [Ghost][ghost-blog].

-This repo host the ghost theme that powers blog.nathanaelcherrier.com.
+This repo host the ghost theme that powers mindsers.blog.
 **Be aware that some parts of the theme are hardcoded for the needs of "MindsersIT Blog".
 This theme is NOT production ready.**

 All the repositories part of the MindsersIT project: